cognisant/Docs.DevelopmentProcess/README.md

 The team uses numeric 'effort' points to represent the magnitude/difficulty of stories.
 These points do not equate to a duration of time it would take the team to complete the story.
 They are more abstract.

 After a story has been specified, the team estimates how much effort they believe it will take to develop a solution to meet the acceptance criteria.
-Each member of the team has a deck of [planning poker cards](planning-poker-cards) which are made up of the fibonacci numbers from 1-21.
+Each member of the team has a deck of [planning poker cards](planning-poker-cards) which are made up of the Fibonacci numbers from 1-21.

 The process for estimating a story is as follows.